Greed Works -- Online Algorithms For Unrelated Machine Stochastic Scheduling: Notation Preliminaries.

 \subsection{Stochastic Online Scheduling \& Policies}

 The setting considered in this paper is that of stochastic online scheduling as defined in \cite{muv2006}.
-This means that (the existence of) a job $j$ is unknown before it arrives, and upon arrival at time $r_j$, only the distributions of the random variables $P_{ij}$ for the possible processing times on machine $i=1,\dots,m$ are known to the scheduler.
+This means that (the existence of) a job $j$ is unknown before it arrives, and upon arrival at time $r_j$, only the distribution of the random variables $P_{ij}$ for the possible processing times on machines $i=1,\dots,m$ are known to the scheduler.
 At any given time $t$, a non-anticipatory online scheduling policy is allowed to use only the information that is available at time $t$.
 In particular, it may anticipate the (so far) realized processing times of jobs up to time $t$.
 For example, a job that has possible sizes 1, 3 or 4 with probabilities 1/3 each, and has been running for 2 time units, will have a processing time 3 or 4, each with probability 1/2.
 It is well known that adaptivity over time is needed in order to minimize the expectation of the total weighted completion time, e.g. \cite{uetz03}.
 We refer the reader to \cite{muv2006} for a more thorough discussion of the stochastic online model.

+For simplicity of notation, denote $\opt$ as the expected total weighted completion time of an optimal, non-anticipatory scheduling policy for the problem where the set of jobs, their release times $r_j$ and their processing time distributions $\p_{ij}$ are known in advance.
+That is to say, the benchmark that we compare our algorithms to, knows the set of jobs and their parameters, but not the actual realizations of processing time distributions $\p_{ij}$.

-For simplicity of notation, denote $\opt$ as the expected total weighted completion time of an optimal, non-anticipatory online scheduling policy for the problem.
-We seek to find a non-anticipatory online scheduling policy (an algorithm) with expected performance $\algo$ close to $\opt$.
-For convenience we use the same notation for both the algorithm and its expected performance.
+We seek to find a non-anticipatory online scheduling policy (an algorithm) $\algo$ with expected performance $\algo$ close to $\opt$.
+For convenience, and in a slight abuse of notation we use the same notation for both the algorithm and its expected performance.
+That is to say, both $\algo$ and $\opt$ denote the expected performance of non-anticipatory scheduling policies, and by linearity of expectation we have $\algo= \sum_{j}w_j\E[C_j^{\algo}]$ and $\opt= \sum_{j}w_j\E[C_j^{\opt}]$.